getsentry/sentry-docs/src/collections/_documentation/apm/distributed-tracing.md

 **Adding Additional Spans to the Transaction**

-The next example is called in the `processItem` function from the code snippet above.
+The next example contains the implementation of the hypothetical `processItem ` function called from the code snippet in the previous section.
 Our SDK can determine if there is a current open `transaction` and add all newly created [spans]({%- link _documentation/apm/apm-glossary.md -%}#span) as child operations to the `transaction`.
-Keep in mind; each individual span also needs to be finished; otherwise, it will not show up in the `transaction`.
+Keep in mind that each individual span also needs to be manually finished; otherwise, spans will not show up in the `transaction`.

 ```javascript
 function processItem(item, transaction) {